Skip to content

 The main social anxiety disorder treatment options are:

-• Psychotherapy, including cognitive behavioral therapy
+• Psychotherapy, including cognitive behavioral therapy, is the main treatment for Social anxiety

-• Medications, including anti-anxiety and antidepressant medications
+• Medications, including anti-anxiety and antidepressant medications, are used as adjuncts in treatment with psychotherapy.

 Psychotherapy (cognitive behavioral therapy)